-A journey of reckoning and renewal, this story of one family’s history and its future dreams is by no means a traditional memoir—rather, it is an examination of the individual imagination as a catalyst for social change from a Guggenheim Fellow and master essayist
+A journey of reckoning and renewal, this story of one family’s history and its future dreams is an examination of the individual imagination as a catalyst for social change

-I Dream With Open Eyes begins with an exploration of Prochnik’s ancestral past and pilgrimage of his mother’s family, who were among the first English settlers in the New World.
-In the aftermath of the 2016 election, a parallel migration is unfolding, as Prochnik, along with his wife and their son, make the decision to uproot their lives in New York.
-They leave behind their friends and family, to return to England.
+I Dream with Open Eyes begins with an exploration of Prochnik’s ancestral past: the pilgrimage of his mother’s family, who were among the first English settlers in the New World.
+In the aftermath of the 2016 election, a parallel migration unfolds as Prochnik, along with his wife and their son, make the decision to uproot their lives in New York to move to England.

 A deep critique of this current moment, Prochnik takes the words of nineteenth-century poet Heinrich Heine, “I dream with open eyes, and my eyes see,” as an inspiration to ask how, as a society, we might use art and literature to refract and expand our vision for the future, while simultaneously generating a new focus on present realities.